 Funding for retiree health benefits began more than 25 years ago.
-This year, valuation assets represent 73% of accrued liabilities, while last year the funded percent was 69%.
-The increase is due primarily to the favorable Plan experience.
+This year, valuation assets represent over 117% of accrued liabilities, while last year the funded percent was 73%.
+The increase is due to the asset transfer from the IRMBT and the favorable Plan experience.

-6. Other
+6. Financial Reporting